 and saying, “The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.”

 (a) Repent.
 To repent means to change your mind.
 In context, it means changing your mind about Christ and the goodness of God (Rom.
 2:4).
 “Change your unbelieving mind and believe the glad tidings of God’s grace and forgiveness.”

 There is no connotation of sin or remorse in this word.
 To repent and believe is the same as “hear and believe” (Acts 15:7).
 See entry for Repentance.

 (b) Believe in the gospel.
 In the New Testament, there are more than 200 imperative statements linked with faith.
 Some of these statements exhort us to: receive Jesus (John 1:11-12, 5:43), receive the message of Jesus (John 17:8), obey or heed the message or good news of Jesus (John 17:6) and turn to God in repentance (Acts 26:20).
 Other scriptures encourage us to accept the word (Mark 4:20), confess Jesus as Lord (Rom.
 10:9), call on the name of the Lord (Act 2:21), eat the bread of life (John 6:50-51), be reconciled to God (2 Cor.
 5:20), submit to God’s righteousness (Rom.
 10:3), and be born again (John 3:3, 7).
 But the one imperative that appears far more than any other, is the instruction to believe.
-We are to believe in Jesus (see entry for John 3:16).
+We are to believe in the good news of Jesus (see entry for John 3:16).

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
-Got something to say?
+Got a suggestion?
 Please use the Feedback page.
-To report typos or broken links on this specific page, please use the comment form below.
+To report typos or broken links on this page, please use the comment form below.